ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array

 \subsection{Performance Analysis}

-Figure \ref{fig:speedup} shows the speedup brought by ReDas compared to baselines.
-ReDas achieves 1.51x and 3.09x speedup on average, compared to Gemmini and Planaria.
-Among all benchmarks, EfficientNet-B0, GNMT and RNNT take the most significant benefit from our design, gaining 1.56x, 1.62x and 2.09x speedup compared to Gemmini, 4.68x, 3.56x and 4.04x speedup compared to Planaria.
-Depth-wise convolution layers in EfficientNet-B0 and LSTM layers in GNMT and RNNT tend to be transformed into GEMM operations with at least one dimension significantly smaller than the dimension of the systolic array.
-ReDas fits these operations much better than the baseline.
+Figure \ref{fig:speedup} shows the normalized speedup brought by ReDas compared to baselines.
+ReDas achieves 4.6$\times$ speedup on average (geometric mean) against the TPU.
+For the baseline accelerators that only support multiple dataflow or coarse-grained reshaping, ReDas achieves 2.31$\times$ and 1.62$\times$ speedup on average, compared to Gemmini and Planaria.
+For the accelerators that support fine-grained reshaping, ReDas also achieves a 1.83$\times$ speedup over DyNNamic and comparable performance against SARA.

+Among all benchmarks, DeepSpeech2, GNMT, and ViT take the most significant benefit from our design, gaining 8.19$\times$, 5.66$\times$ and 6.01$\times$ speedup compared to TPU.
+On the one hand, the LSTM layers in DeepSpeech2 and GNMT, which tend to be transformed into GEMM operations with at least one dimension significantly smaller than that of the systolic array, are better suited to ReDas than to the baseline architectures.
+On the other hand, the feed-forward network (FFN) kernels are the major payload in ViT.
+They account for 55.1\% of the MAC operations.
+The GEMM dimensions of the FFNs, which are (50, 3072, 768) and (50, 768, 3072), enable ReDas to achieve a 7.5$\times$ speedup when reconfigured to a $52 \times 304$ logical shape under OS dataflow.

+ReDas is slightly slower than SARA on GNMT workloads, with SARA achieving a speedup of 1.3$\times$ compared to ReDas.
+This is because of the numerous irregular but small GEMM workloads in these specific workloads.
+For instance, the matrix-vector multiplication in GNMT.
+SARA demonstrates higher performance in handling these workloads due to its shorter setup stage when operating under the parallel PE sub-arrays processing mode.
+However, such design requires a higher on-chip buffer bandwidth and additional dedicated links for every $4\times4$ PE array in each direction.
+As a result, SARA incurs higher power and area overheads.
+The detailed analysis is in Section \ref{subsec:ADP}.